SpECTRE v2023.05.16

 • If necessary, pull requests can also be discussed at one of the weekly SpECTRE meetings.

-• If changes are requested, the author should fix all of them in one or more fixup commits (where the first line of the commit message should begin with fixup), and then ping the reviewers that the pull request is updated.
-In addition the updated label can be added.
+• If changes are requested, the author should fix all of them in one or more fixup commits (where the first line of the commit message should begin with fixup) and push them to the PR branch.
+Fixup commits make reviews significantly faster because the reviewers don't have to review the full PR again, but only the parts that changed.

 • Once all reviewers have approved the pull request, someone should ping the @sxs-collaboration/spectre-core-devs.
 If one of the original reviewers is a core developer, this is not necessary and the core developer can merge the pull request.